Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Concepts/Latent Variables.md

 ---
 date: 2024-09-12
-updated: 2024-10-20
+updated: 2025-12-07
+class:
+  - note
+tags:
+  - cs/ai/latent-space
 ---

 Latent variables are variables that are not directly observed but are inferred from other observable variables in the model.
 They play a crucial role in generative models, where the goal is to generate data from a learned distribution.

-> [!abstract] **Definition**
-> Latent variables are hidden variables that influence the observed data but are not directly measurable.
-They allow generative models to learn complex distributions by capturing hidden structure.

-## Why Latent Variables Matter

-Latent variables are important because they allow generative models to:

-- Capture complex patterns in the data.
-- Generate new samples from the learned distribution.
-- Enable dimensionality reduction by mapping data into a latent space.

-### Examples of Latent Variable Models

-1. **Variational Autoencoders (VAEs)**: A VAE learns to encode data into a lower-dimensional latent space and then decodes from that space to reconstruct the original data.
+ **Variational Autoencoders (VAEs)**: A VAE learns to encode data into a lower-dimensional latent space and then decodes from that space to reconstruct the original data.

-2. **Generative Adversarial Networks (GANs)**: GANs use latent variables to map random noise vectors to generated data.
+ **Generative Adversarial Networks (GANs)**: GANs use latent variables to map random noise vectors to generated data.

 ## Mathematical Representation